-- requests for CS fallback emergency call or 1xCS fallback emergency call.
+- requests for CS fallback emergency call or 1xCS fallback emergency call; and

+- requests for tracking area update when the UE is reporting unavailability information due to enhanced discontinuous coverage.

 When subscribed APN based mobility management congestion control is active for a particular APN, the network may reject attach requests from UEs with a subscription to this APN.

 In mobility management the network may detect NAS signalling congestion and start or stop performing the subscribed APN based congestion control based on mobility management level criteria such as: